Azure/iotc-device-bridge/README.md

 ```

 - To convert the message payload, add the following code **before** the call to `handleMessage`
-in line 21 (replacing `payloadDefinition` by yout SigFox payload definition):
+in line 21 (replacing `payloadDefinition` by your SigFox payload definition):

 ```javascript
 const payloadDefinition = 'gforce::uint:8 lat::uint:8 lon::uint:16'; // Replace this with your payload definition